MicrosoftDocs/learn/learn-pr/advocates/evaluate-generative-ai-apps/includes/5-custom-prompt-based-evaluators.md

 ## Prompty

-You can create a custom evaluator with Prompty, a prompt template experience within Prompt flow.
+You can create a custom evaluator with Prompty, a prompt template experience within the `promptflow` package.
 Prompty standardizes prompts and their execution into a single asset and is composed of the specification, tooling, and runtime.

 ### Specification